dupr/duprkit/doc/motivation.md

 6. dh-make asks the user to specify license name, and it cannot detect that by itself.

+7. dh-make doesn't well integrate with the git-buildpackage workflow.

 **duprkit:**

 1. `flink` doesn't force you to rename your current working directory. `flink